Introducing Your Consultant

-Much of my early adult life was been spent in wild places around the world; rock climbing, mountaineering, backpacking, some with pioneers like Yvonne Chouinard, Royal Robbins, John Long, and others.
-Throughout, I have pushed boundaries in the military, in sports and in business.
-I've always felt there was carry-over from one to the other, and the lessons learned were applicable wherever I went.
-And I was driven by curiosity and challenge, both for success, and excellence
+Much of Tom Vachet's early adult life was spent in wild places around the world; rock climbing, mountaineering, backpacking, some with pioneers like Yvonne Chouinard, Royal Robbins, John Long, and others.
+Throughout, He has pushed boundaries in the in sports and in business.
+He recounts he always felt there was a carry-over from one to the other, and the lessons learned were applicable wherever he went.
+And Tom was driven by curiosity and challenge, both for success, and excellence

-I have traveled to countless countries for business; from China and Japan, to Canada and Europe, to Mexico and South America.
-I've been sought out for my expertise by countless professional athletes, entertainers, and Hollywood celebrities, and consulted to some of the largest and most prestigious corporations in the world.
-I've lived a life some have called amazing.
-As a young boy, growing up in a small Midwest farming community, I certainly didn't know what lay ahead.
-I watched my father, and all the other returning WWII veterans, as they toiled in single careers that lasted a lifetime, thinking that's how it was done.
-Needless to say, my life didn't follow that model.
+Tom has traveled to countless countries for business; from China and Japan, to Canada and Europe, to Mexico and South America.
+He has been sought out for his expertise by professional athletes and Hollywood celebrities, and has consulted to some of the largest and most prestigious corporations in the world.
+Tom Vachet has truly lived a life many have called amazing.
+As a young boy, growing up in a small Midwest farming community, Tom certainly didn't know what lay ahead.
+He watched his father, and all the other returning WWII veterans, as they toiled in single careers that lasted a lifetime, thinking that's how it was done.
+Needless to say, Tom's life didn't follow that model.

 This truly is why I do what I do.